+My boyfriend loves movies based on history, like The Pianist.
+I prefer musicals, like Grease.
 We respect each other’s taste in cinema, and we like to find movies that will be meaningful for both of us.
-A film like the 2004 version of The Phantom of the Opera directed by Joel Schumacher is an excellent choice for us.
-It has all the beauty and magic of a theatre production, the aesthetic appeal of historical films, elements of the supernatural, and it also compels us to think about the nature of love itself.
+A movie like Moulin Rougue directed by Baz Luhrmann is an excellent choice for us.
+It has all the beauty and magic of a theatre production, the aesthetic appeal of historical films, and it also compels us to think about the nature of love itself.

-Even though you and your partner may prefer different film styles and themes, there are certain movies that are almost guaranteed to be meaningful for both of you.
+Even though you and your partner may prefer different film styles and themes, there are certain movies that are almost guaranteed to be meaningful and entertaining for both of you for a date night.

 1. Couples Retreat